Union monuments at Gettysburg > Wisconsin > 2nd Wisconsin Infantry

 The 2nd Wisconsin Infantry at Gettysburg

 The 2nd Wisconsin Infantry was commanded at the Battle of Gettysburg by Colonel Lucius Fairchild.
 He was wounded on July 1st, losing his arm but surviving to later become Governor of Wisconsin.
-Lieutenant-Colonel Stevens had already been mortally wounded, and Major John Mansfield briefly took command of the regiment until he, too, was wounded.
-Captain George H. Otis then took over.
+Lieutenant-Colonel George H. Stevens had already been mortally wounded, so Major John Mansfield briefly took command of the regiment until he, too, was wounded.
+Captain George H. Otis then took over command.

-The regiment reached the field in the morning of July 1st and launched a counterattack against James Archer’s Confederate Brigade.
-Archer’s Brigade was taken by surprise and suffered heavy casualties.
-Private Patrick Maloney of the 2nd Wisconsin’s Company G captured Confederate General Archer near Willoughby Run, the first general officer of the Army of Northern Virginia to be captured in the war.
+The regiment reached the field in the morning of July 1st and launched a counterattack against Confederate Brigadier General James Archer’s brigade.
+Archer’s men thought they were advancing against a cavalry screen and were taken by surprise by the sudden appearance of veteran infantry, suffering heavy casualties.
+Private Patrick Maloney of the 2nd Wisconsin’s Company G captured General Archer near Willoughby Run, the first general officer of the Army of Northern Virginia to be captured in the Civil War.

-Confederate reinforcements continued to arrive through the day and after several hours of heavy fighting the Union line north and west of Gettysburg collapsed.
-Private Maloney did not survive the day’s fighting.
+Confederate reinforcements continued to arrive through the day.
+After several hours of heavy fighting the Union line north and west of Gettysburg collapsed.
+Private Maloney did not survive the day.
 The regiment’s survivors retreated south of Gettysburg to Cemetery Hill.
 Only 69 men were still fit for duty at the end of the fighting on July 1.
 They were posted to the north flank of Culp’s Hill, which they held for the rest of the battle.

 Official Records thumbnail